-Parent Drop-off (Mornings)
+Parent Drop-off (Morning)

 Vehicles are to use the lanes that run through the front parking lot.
 Staff is available to assist with student drop off from 7:00-7:55 AM in the school driveway only.
 Parents may park in the tennis court parking lot & walk students to the front porch using the catwalk in front of the gym.
 Students should then be released to staff to continue walking to classrooms.
+Students arriving after 7:55 AM must be escorted by an adult to obtain a tardy slip.